redbrick/rb-ldap/README.md

 alias rb-ldap=rb_ldap
 ```

-After that running `source ~/.bashrc` should be sufficient.
+After that running `source ~/.bashrc` should be sufficient to use rb-ldap in this way.

 ## Run